Lubiąż Abbey: Decay, restoration, and current use

-Current and future use

 At the moment only very few rooms are used.
 The main preserved halls are open for group tours.
 In the Summer Refectory and in the northern part of the Prelature, there are rotating exhibitions on Silesian topics, organized by the Silesian House Association.
 The Prince's Hall was already used as a ballroom when it was built and today is used as a dignified venue for concerts and balls.

-In the last two decades, various propositions have been made for the future of the abbey, including one that plans to convert the Abbey into a convention center and luxury hotel.
+In the last two decades, various propositions have been made for the future of the abbey, including one that plans to convert the abbey into a convention center and luxury hotel.
 To date, only the gatehouse and barn has been fully restored and new roofs have been installed over the entire abbey.
 The main facade is gradually being restored, from north to south.
 The costs of restoration are extremely high, and progress is slow.
 Artistic and musical events are frequently held at the abbey in order to raise funds for restoration, such as the SLOT Art Festival or Electrocity music festival.